 Hazardous materials not only have the potential to cause serious injury and death for those involved in truck accidents, but they can also endanger the surrounding environment, prompting road closures and evacuations.
 Many hazardous products have the potential to injure or kill on contact.
 Innocent bystanders who had no involvement with the accident may become injured as a result of being exposed to a hazardous material that was released into the environment during and after a HAZMAT truck accident.

 Rules and Regulations for Transporting HAZMATs in Florida

 All Florida HAZMAT truck drivers must know and follow the rules and regulations about transporting hazardous materials.
 The state’s hazardous waste regulations for transporters and transfer facilities are more comprehensive than the federal regulations.
 They are designed to protect drivers and others from being exposed to hazardous materials, by establishing protocols for safely containing the products during their packaging, loading, transporting and unloading; identifying the materials and communicating their risk; ensuring the driver has the proper training for transporting hazardous materials; and inspecting the vehicle to make sure it is in safe operating condition.

-When big truck owners and operators fail to follow the rules and regulations pertaining to the transport of hazardous materials, disaster may result.
+When big truck owners and operators fail to follow the rules and regulations pertaining to the transport of hazardous materials, terrible accidents may result.
 An accident victim could face serious injury or illness after being exposed to a hazardous material, even if they were not hurt in the impact.

 Have You Been Injured in a Hazardous Material Truck Accident in Florida?